 7. Spelling Errors: Spelling errors are usually the undoing of so many job seekers, get your CV proofread or written by a professional to avoid such CV errors.

 8. Unprofessional Emails: I have seen “shawty”, “y2k”, “sweet girl”, “coded max” and many more in email titles.
 You want to communicate your career and personal brand powerfully.

-9. Your CV is not Irrelevant: Ensure your CV is relevant to the job and industry, this is why during my sessions, I always ensure to advise job applicants to often make few edits based on each particular job description before applying.
+9. Your CV is not Irrelevant: Ensure your CV is relevant to the job and industry.
+It is why, during my career guide sessions, I always ensure to advise job applicants to often make a few edits based on each particular job description before applying.

 10. Writing Curriculum Vitae: On a lighter note, I am not making this up and please kindly do not write Curriculum Vitae on your CV, that is the name of the document.

 You Must Take Action: Correct Your CV Errors Now!